Golden Dolphin III

 • Deep South: St. Johns – Abu Fandera

-• 2 weeks Great Island Tour: Brother Islands - Daedalus - Rocky Island - Zabargad
+• 2-Week Great Island Tour: Brother Islands – Daedalus – Rocky Island – Zabargad

-• 2 weeks: Strait of Tiran - Brother Islands - Daedalus - Rocky Island - Zabargad - Salem Express
+• 2 Weeks: Straits of Tiran – Brother Islands – Daedalus – Rocky Island – Zabargad – Salem Express

-The Golden Dolphin fleet sails a wide variety of routes in the Red Sea.
+The Golden Dolphin Fleet explores all sorts of fantastic routes across the Red Sea.

 NEW ROUTING – ELBA REEF

-Golden Dolphin Safari World is one of the few fleets authorized to dive Elba Reef - directly on the Sudanese border.
+Guess what?
+The Golden Dolphin Safari World is one of the very few fleets that's actually allowed to dive the Elba Reef – it's right on the Sudanese border!

 St. Johns – Elba Reef

-Elba Reef is located in the Halaib Triangle on the Egyptian and Sudanese border with beautiful plateaus on its northern and southern sides.
-It is a triangular reef, the plateau in the north is long and starts at about 20m and ends at about 45m depth.
-Huge coral fans can be found on the edge of the plateau.
+The Elba Reef is located in the Halaib Triangle, right on the border between Egypt and Sudan, and it's got some really beautiful plateaus on its north and south sides.
+It's a triangular reef, and the northern plateau is long, starting around 20m deep and going down to about 45m.
+You'll find massive coral fans all along the edge of that plateau.

-One of the main attractions on the edge of a deep abyss on the southern plateau is the large wreck of the "SS Isola di Levanzo", which sank at the beginning of the 20th century.
-It is a rarely visited beautiful wreck surrounded by scattered sherry bottles on the seabed.
-The ship's propeller lies at 18m and the entire upper or stern section can be penetrated.
+One of the coolest things to see on the southern plateau, right on the edge of a deep drop-off, is the huge wreck of the "SS Isola di Levanzo," which sank way back at the start of the 20th century.
+It's a stunning wreck that hardly anyone visits, and you'll even find scattered sherry bottles all over the seabed around it.
+The ship's propeller sits at 18m, and you can explore the whole upper or stern section.

-Further along the coast, the reef is relatively shallow but well vegetated with a variety of corals.
-There is a lot of underwater life around the reef, as everything from reef species to sharks can be spotted.
+Further along the coast, the reef is pretty shallow but beautifully covered with all sorts of corals.
+There's tons of lively underwater action around the reef, so you could spot anything from small reef critters to sharks!

 North – Wreck Tour